reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 .. admonition:: Exercise

    Find the secret message hidden in the repository.
 You can use what you have learned so far to discover it.
+Using ``git branch -a`` could help.

 Transfering local changes to an online repository